 The appointment with my orthopedic surgeon is equally anticipated.
 As strange as it may sound, I've missed seeing him and his staff as frequently as before.
 A few months before my surgeries two years ago, I wrote:

 My Thursday morning trips to the city to see Lizzie for knee injections are almost like going to church.
-I leave that office not just with medicine in my knee, but inspired and encouraged to steadfastness and hope
+I leave that office not just with medicine in my knee, but inspired and encouraged to steadfastness and hope.

 This visit I leave copies of our book for my doctor, his nurse and Lizzie (who, sadly, is on vacation), and we talk photography, church, and going to Israel as much as we do my health.
 And when the doctor tells me I'm a poster patient for recovery from knee surgery and he doesn't need to see me again for 5 years unless I have a problem, I'm actually heartbroken.